daneenec/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 ### Task 3: Create network security group

+This task will create a network security group with the following rules:

+- Allow SQL traffic (port 1433) from the WebTier application security group to the DataTier application security group.
+- Allow HTTP web traffic (port 80) from anywhere to the WebTier application security group.
+- Allow RDP traffic (port 3389) from the Azure Bastion range to anywhere.
+- Deny all other traffic from the virtual machines to the data tier.
+- Deny all other traffic from the virtual machines to the web tier.

 1. In the Azure portal, select **+ Create a resource**.
 In the **Search the Marketplace** box, **Network security group** and press Enter.
 On the **Network security group** blade, select **Create**.

 2. On the **Create network security group** blade, enter the following information, and select **Review + Create** then **Create**: